Majd al-Dawla: Accession

 Following Fakhr al-Dawla's death by stomach illness in 997, his realm in Jibal was divided between Abu Talib Rustam, who received the capital of Ray and its surroundings, and the younger son Shams al-Dawla, who received the cities of Hamadan and Qirmisin as far as the borders of Mesopotamia.
 They were both installed as co-rulers by Sayyida Shirin, who became the regent of the realm due to their young age.
 Regardless, Shams al-Dawla was Abu Talib Rustam's subordinate.
 The senior Buyid amir Samsam al-Dawla (r.
-983–998), who ruled Fars, had faithfully acknowledged Fakhr al-Dawla as senior amir during the latters reign.
+983–998), who ruled Fars, had faithfully acknowledged Fakhr al-Dawla as senior amir during the latter's reign.
 Because of this, Samsam al-Dawla was now entitled to ask for the allegiance of Majd al-Dawla in return.

 An arrangement with the Buyid amir of Iraq, Baha al-Dawla (r.
 988–1012), and the Abbasid caliph, however, seemed more appealing to the court at Ray.
 Details regarding the negotiations between the parties are unknown.
 In 998, on the request of Baha al-Dawla, the caliph al-Qadir (r.
 991–1031) gave Abu Talib Rustam the dual title of Majd al-Dawla wa-Falak al-umma.
 According to the Iranologist Wilferd Madelung; "In return for this service, Baha al-dawla must have gained, besides the recognition of the caliph al-Qadir, an alliance and some kind of recognition of his supremacy, although his name was not mentioned on the coinage of Majd al-dawla until years later."

 Samsam al-Dawla soon died afterwards, and by 999 Fars was under the control of Baha al-Dawla, who had now become senior amir.